shekhargulati/miles2run-java/docs/miles2run-questions.md

 11. Why Redis is optimal for storing/rendering counters ?

 	In miles2run application, there are various application counters like counter for number of runners, cities, counters specific to goal like total distance covered in a goal etc. So, when you have lot of counters, it would be hell lot of write operations that you have to make to your database.
 Redis is an in-memory database so all the write and read operations are very performant.
 Redis counters are atomic, which means there are no concurrency issues associated with it as well.
-You can use Redis, INCR, INCRBY operations to add counters to your application.
+You can use Redis INCR, INCRBY operations to add counters to your application.

 12. How many instances of WildFly ?
 Load balancer ?
 Which one ?